ABOUT

 Janelle Abbott (JRAT) was born into the fashion industry—her parents owned a clothing manufacturing company where they produced Tencel garments in Seattle for over 20 years.
 This early exposure to the BTS of garment production gave Janelle a sense of reverence for the labor involved in creating clothing.
-She received a BFA in fashion design from Parsons School of Design in 2012.
-After graduation, Timo Rissanen, her former professor, employed Janelle to sew white t-shirts in Helsinki’s Amos Anderson Museum as the subject of “15%”, an installation conceived with Salla Salin.
+She received a BFA in fashion design from Parsons School of Design and after graduation, her former professor, Timo Rissanen, employed Janelle to sew white t-shirts in Helsinki’s Amos Anderson Museum as the subject of “15%”, an installation conceived with Salla Salin.
 The objective of the installation was to highlight both the wastefulness of the industry as well as the hidden labor behind garment production.
-The performance was reprised at New York City’s Kellen Gallery in 2014 with Janelle performing once again.
+The performance was later reprised at New York City’s Kellen Gallery with Janelle performing once again.

 By the early 2010’s, the boutique nature of her parents business was no longer the industry norm; fast fashion had taken hold of the consumer market, subjugating millions of garment workers to unethical, slave-like conditions in order to keep the cost of manufacturing artificially low and the profits for CEOs and share-holders astronomical.
 In the face of the unethical, exploitative, and environmentally damaging agenda of corporate fashion, Janelle decided to carve her own path—one committed to upcycling, sustainability, hand craft, and the zero waste design methodology.